As I was growing up, I noticed that most professional painters working on houses and buildings wore white.

 - Crewneck, sweatshirt or hoodie

 - Safety goggles for eye protection

-If you are especially dealing with some chemicals, harsh paints or varnishes its also good to wear an apron and latex gloves which will provide an additional protective layer to your clothes, body, and hands.
+If you are especially dealing with some chemicals, harsh paints, or varnishes, it’s also good to wear an apron and latex gloves which will provide an additional protective layer to your clothes, body, and hands.

-Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.
-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.